damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Do what is right for our **customers** and the rest of the GitLab community, do what is best over the long term, don't be evil.
 1. We create **simple** software to accomplish complex collaborative tasks.
 1. We **use** our own software to accomplish complex collaborative tasks.
-1. Do **not** make jokes or unfriendly remarks about race, ethnic origin, skin color, gender or sexual orientation.
+1. Do **not** make jokes or unfriendly remarks about race, ethnic origin, skin color, gender, or sexual orientation.
 1. Use **inclusive** language.
 For example, prefer "Hi everybody" or "Hi people" to "Hi guys".
 1. Share problems you run into, ask for help, be forthcoming with information and **speak up**.
 1. Don't display surprise when people say they don't know something, as it is important that everyone feels comfortable saying "I don't know" and "I don't understand."
 (As inspired by [Recurse](https://www.recurse.com/manual#sub-sec-social-rules).)